 }

-Load the Rules
+Load The Rules

 sudo nft -f /etc/nftables/mullvad-tailscale.nft